edificeio/entcore/broker-parent/README.md

 ## Presentation

-This module is a multimodule project that provides a broker for the ENT outside of Vert.x's event bus.
+This module is a multimodule project that provides a broker client for the ENT outside of Vert.x's event bus.

 ## Modules